iterative/dvc.org/content/docs/command-reference/exp/run.md

 <abbr>parameter</abbr> values [on-the-fly] before running the experiment.

 It's possible to [queue experiments] for later execution with the `--queue` flag.
-Queued experiments can be run using `dvc queue start`, refer to the `dvc queue` documentation for more information on managing the experiment task queue.
+Queued experiments can be run with `dvc queue start` and managed with other `dvc queue` commands.

 It's also possible to run special [checkpoint experiments] that log the execution progress (useful for deep learning ML).
 The `--rev` and `--reset`